-Inadequate internal control policies and procedures within CIAT's financial management were commented on in the first EMR in 1984, and were the focus of several suggestions at that time.
+In our view, CIAT's financial reporting system is fully adequate and a significant improvement over the system which existed several years ago management were commented on in the first EMR in 1984, and were the focus of several suggestions at that time.
 As a partial result of financial irregularities which were discovered in 1982, a new Director of Finance and Administration accelerated, beginning in 1983, the development of a new set of financial reporting and control procedures.
 CIAT changed its external auditors at about the same time, and as a result of a procedural review carried out by the new auditing firm, a total of 60 separate recommendations were made.
 Due to the severe changes in procedures implemented at that time, strong resistance was encountered throughout the organization, and an adversarial relationship developed between Finance and Administration and the rest of the organization.